 The displays of the Noasjonalgalleriet (The National Gallery of Oslo) involving sculptures, photographs, and paintings.
-There are quite a few Norwegian or Norway based artists’ works can be seen, or mainly European.
-For some of the names, you must familiar with as they are world-known influential artists like Edvard Munch, Pablo Picasso, etc, they took a significant place in the art history for inspiring other artists and contributing the art development due to their innovative painting technique and the developed personal style onto their works.
+There are quite a few Norwegian or Norway based artists’ works that can be seen, or mainly European.
+For some of the names, you must familiar with as they are world-known influential artists like Edvard Munch, Pablo Picasso, etc, they took a significant place in art history for inspiring other artists and contributing the art development due to their innovative painting techniques and the developed personal style onto their works.

 Camille Claudel (1864-1943) was a French sculptor who was being recognized for her originality and high-quality sculptural works, however, a series of tough life events happened after her father’s death and she suffered from mental health issues in her late lifetime.

 Auguste Rodin (1840-1917) was a French figurative sculptor concerning Realism, who took a craft-like approach to his work and managed clay at a complexity level and detailed work.
 A fact of his private life that he once had an intimate relationship with a talented female sculptor Camille Claudel, and they were influential to each other’s artworks, however, the relationship ended nasty.

 Rolf Nesch (1893-1975) was an artist born in Germany, influenced by Expressionism especially inspired by Edvard Munch and Ernst Ludwig Kirchner, later he moved to Norway to continue his art life.
 His artworks involved painting, graphics, sculpture, and the use of innovative new materials and methods.